-Since the first case of COVID-19 was confirmed in North Texas in mid-March, NBC 5 has been tracking every new case, death and recovery reported by the local and state health departments.
+Since the first case of COVID-19 was confirmed in North Texas in mid-March of 2020, NBC 5 has been tracking every new case, death and recovery reported by the local and state health departments.

 Want to Get on a Vaccine Waitlist?